 "If I am not for myself, who will be for me?
 But if I am only for myself, what am I?
 If not now, when?"

-View the Repairing Together photo gallery.
+View the Repairing Together photo galleries.

 Repairing Together works with partner schools with student bodies from diverse communities.
 We bring students together for programming beginning in kindergarten all the way through eighth grade to get to know each other, challenge assumptions, learn about issues of social and environmental justice, and take action together.